GoutamGITBarman/SoftwareTestingProject/README.md

    Navigate through the Test Plan and Test Cases folders.

-2.Navigate through the Test Plan and Test Cases folders
+ 2. Navigate through the Test Plan and Test Cases folders
  3. Execute the relevant test cases as per the module or feature under test.
  4. Document results and report any defects using your team’s bug tracking tool.

-🛠️ Technologies & Tools
+## 🛠️ Technologies & Tools

 Documentation: MS Word, Excel (or Google Docs/Sheets)

 Bug Tracking: JIRA, Bugzilla (optional)

 ## 🤝 Contributing

 Contributions, suggestions, and improvements are welcome!

 Fork the repository